AzureAiDevs/hub/website/blog/2023-aia/2023-04-08-ai-accessibility/index.md

 -->

+## 🚌 Build Accessible AI for Everyone

-The article provides an overview of various AI for Accessibility projects that aim to improve the lives of people with disabilities.
+Read [today's article](https://www.microsoft.com/ai/ai-for-accessibility) for an overview of various AI for Accessibility projects that aim to improve the lives of people with disabilities.
 The projects range from education to employment, community, home, and low-cost assistive technology.

 One of the projects highlighted is NWEA, which is developing math assessments to make them more accessible for students with vision disabilities, improving their access to higher-level math and STEM careers.
 Another project is AI4Bharat, which aims to improve accessibility for the deaf population in India by creating datasets to advance Indian Sign Language understanding.

-The article also discusses the importance of intersectionality in disability and how technology can be a powerful tool to connect people.
-Additionally, it highlights the need for FATE (Fairness, Accountability, Transparency, and Ethics) considerations in sign language AI datasets to ensure equitable outcomes in training AI and machine learning.
-Lastly, the article discusses Microsoft's AI for Accessibility grants, which offer funding, technology, and expertise to individuals and teams passionate about creating a more inclusive world.

 ![](ai-for-accessiblity.jpeg)